Peta Murgatroyd Gets Pumped For New Project

 A photo posted by Peta Murgatroyd (@petamurgatroyd) on

-Peta also gave props to breast pump manufacturer, Medela, tweeting: “It’s the best machine!
+Peta also gave props to breast pump manufacturer, Medela, tweeting, “It’s the best machine!
 Works wonderfully well!”

-Murgatroyd didn’t elaborate on her new project, but in a previous tweet, the new mom wrote: “Multitasking is on another level right now.”
+Murgatroyd didn’t elaborate on her new project, but in a previous tweet, the new mom wrote, “Multitasking is on another level right now.”

 While she is a two-time Dancing With the Stars mirrorball champion, Peta previously revealed that she has plans to further her career in the entertainment field.